-At The Change Compass we have a very diverse and scattered team.
-We have our development team in India, a UX designer in Canada, graphic designer in Europe and Analysts in Australia.
+At The Change Compass, we have a very diverse and scattered team.
+We have our development team in India, a UX designer in Canada, a graphic designer in Europe, and Analysts in Australia.
 Most of our team members are quite familiar with agile practices.
 They are familiar with each phase of the agile life cycle, Kanban boards, iterating releases, etc. For our Ultimate Guide to Agile for Change Managers click here.

-However, one big lesson I learnt was the importance of setting clear and mutually agreed to work deliverables.
-With such a diverse team composition comes diverse understanding of the same concept.
+However, one big lesson I learned was the importance of setting clear and mutually agreed-to-work deliverables.
+With such a diverse team composition comes a diverse understanding of the same concept.
 In agile, we try not to over-document and rely on discussions and ongoing engagement to achieve collaboration and clarity.

-However, what I learnt was that clear documentation is absolutely critical to ensure that there is crystal clear understanding of the scope, what each deliverable looks like, what quality processes are in place to reach the outcome, the dependencies across different pieces of work, and what each person is accountable and not accountable for.
+However, what I learned was that clear documentation is critical to ensure that there is a crystal clear understanding of the scope, what each deliverable looks like, what quality processes are in place to reach the outcome, the dependencies across different pieces of work, and what each person is accountable and not accountable for.
 All of these sound like common sense.
-However, the point is that it is common for agile projects to err on the side of too light in documentation, therefore leading to frustrations, confusion and lack of outcome achievement.
+However, the point is that it is common for agile projects to err on the side of too light in documentation, therefore leading to frustrations, confusion, and lack of outcome achievement.
 In our experience, documentation is critical.

 3. Boil everything down to its most basic meaning

-In digital projects there is a lot of technical jargon with backend, front end, and mid layer design elements.
+In digital projects, there is a lot of technical jargon with backend, front end, and mid-layer design elements.
 Like any technology project, there seems to be a natural inclination to become overwhelmed with what is the best technical solution.
-Since I did not have a technology background I forced myself to become very quickly familiar with the various technical jargons in delivery to try to compensate.
+Since I did not have a technology background I forced myself to become very quickly familiar with the various technical jargon in delivery to try to compensate.

-Most of the issues we have faced is around team communications, shared understanding, how different team members work with each other, and of course cross-cultural perceptions and behaviours.
-Any effort we have placed in discussing and resolving team dynamics and behaviours have always led to improved work performance.
+Most of the issues we have faced are around team communications, shared understanding, how different team members work with each other, and of course cross-cultural perceptions and behaviors.
+Any effort we have placed in discussing and resolving team dynamics and behaviors has always led to improved work performance.